sodacan-net/sodacan-core/documentation/architecture.md

 Each module and adapter is deployed as an independent program on a host computer.
 The SodaCan command line interface provides all the information needed to start and run a module or an adapter.
 ### Deployment Modes
 When its time to roll out a new or updated module or adapter, you might want to do a final test on the live system without affecting the live system.
-To do this, the soda administrative tool can be used to initiate a "copy" of the current (default) mode to a separate mode, probably named something like "test-something".
+To do this, the soda administrative tool can be used to initiate a "copy" of the current (default) mode to a separate mode, probably named something like "test-new-light-control".
+Subsequent actions can also also supply the mode so that the action affects that mode only, not the current live modules.

+The copy operation is quite comprehensive.
+In particular, new topics with the same name as before with the mode appended.Modules are also renamed with the mode appended to the modules and adapters.